 “Free” trial offers typically require the consumer to agree to terms and conditions, usually by checking a box near the submit button.
 That little checkbox can lead to difficulties later.

-“The problem is that few people actually read through the terms of the agreement,” notes Shane Shoemaker, Manager of Fraud Risk at CAP COM.
+“The problem is that few people actually read through the terms of the agreement,” notes Shane Shoemaker, Director of Financial Crimes at CAP COM.
 “If they did, they would see they’re agreeing to a recurring, monthly subscription that charges their credit or debit card.
 We want to help members avoid these unwanted charges altogether because they often cannot be disputed.”

 Trial Offer Quick Tips